rodzanto/amazon-sagemaker-object-detection-railways/README.md

 - An AWS account
 - An Amazon SageMaker Notebook Instance
-- A S3 bucket
+- An Amazon S3 bucket

 #### Start notebook

-Create an Amazon SageMaker notebook instance with an EBS volume equal or bigger than 700 GB, and add the following lines to **start notebook** section of your life cycle configuration:
+Create an Amazon SageMaker notebook instance with an EBS volume equal or bigger than 700 GB (required because of the size of the dataset to be used), and add the following lines to the **start notebook** section of your life-cycle configuration:

 ```
 service docker stop